Your Reputation Precedes You Meaning

 Origin of Your Reputation Precedes You

-Precede means to come before, and reputation means the beliefs or opinions about someone.
+Precede means to come before, and reputation means the beliefs or opinions held about someone.
 Therefore, this expression is fairly literal.

 Examples of Your Reputation Precedes You

 A man is introducing his best friend to his other friend, Kira.

 Dan: Kira, this is my best friend, Patrick.